 I love the way Hickman writes Reed.
 He's a proper Science Badass. it's really clear that Reed is Hickman's "Main Character" and everyone else is playing Support.
 Good, because normally it's Ben and Sue and occasionally Johnny, and they're all in their personal arcs, and Reed is just there to be the Science Man.

 No more under Hickman.
 Reed is the focus, the locus of the FF, and that's Good. he has personality, he has guts and he uses that intelligence in forward thinking and speech as well as creating Deux Ex Machina guns.
 It's not like other books, and that for me, is why it's enjoyable.
 I'll get this Annual and see how bad it actually is.

-" I don't know why but I always felt that the Fanastic Four were a bit disconnected with the rest of the Marvel Universe.
+" @ComicMan24 said:" I don't know why but I always felt that the Fanastic Four were a bit disconnected with the rest of the Marvel Universe.
 "I completely agree with you, but I feel the same about the Avengers teams and the X-Teams. "

 I can't say about the Avengers but I do agree about the X-Teams.

 First: annuals - if the current trend is indeed to put some random artist and writer on it, that aren't doing the regular book, then that's a poor use of the annual.
 Personally, I used to like it when the annual was the yearly climax to whatever story was going just then.
 Like New Teen Titans Annual #1 - "WAR!" - the culmination of their experience with the Gordanians, Blackfire, and (if I remember right) the Omega Men.
 That was awesome!
 Or the way NTT Annual #2 introduced the Adrian Chase Vigilante, *and* a handful of assassins that were contracted through the Monitor - a nice, intriguing lead-in to Crisis, and a wrap-up to the Anthony Scarapelli story.